Winter wheat: Regional variations

-Winter wheat cultivation practices vary significantly by region, primarily due to differences in climate & pest pressures.
-For example, in the North American Great Plains, a primary concern is the plants ability to survive harsh winters, leading to the selection of cold-hardy varieties of hard red winter wheat.
+Winter wheat cultivation practices vary significantly by region, primarily due to differences in climate and pest pressures.
+For example, in the North American Great Plains, a primary concern is the plants' ability to survive harsh winters, leading to the selection of cold-hardy varieties of hard red winter wheat.

-In contrast, in regions with mild winters (such as USDA hardiness zones 8 and 9) the primary concerns are different.
-Cultivation in these areas is adapted to address a shorter vernalization period, heat stress, & a higher risk of pests and diseases.
+In contrast, in regions with mild winters (such as USDA hardiness zones 8 and 9), the primary concerns are different.
+Cultivation in these areas is adapted to address a shorter vernalization period, heat stress, and a higher risk of pests and diseases.
 In these climates, growers often prefer soft red winter wheat varieties.